Measure-valued growth processes in continuous space and growth properties starting from an infinite interface: Introduction

-More precisely, the paper is structured as follows.
-In Section~\ref{sec:definition_process}, we define the variant of the $\infty$-parent SLFV with elliptical reproduction events rigorously, introduce its dual, and define what we mean by the "speed of growth" of the occupied region in the process.
-We also state the main result of the paper, Theorem~\ref{thm:growth_taux_linear}, and analyse numerical simulations of the $\infty$-parent SLFV in Section~\ref{sec:numerical_simulations}.
-The proof of Theorem~\ref{thm:growth_taux_linear} spans two sections.
-In Section~\ref{sec:lower_bound}, we use the dual process to show that the growth is \textit{at least} linear in time, and provide a lower bound on the speed of growth of the process.
-In Section~\ref{sec:upper_bound}, we use a comparison with a first-passage percolation process (also based on the dual process) to show that the growth is \textit{at most} linear in time.
-Combining the results from both sections yields Theorem~\ref{thm:growth_taux_linear}.
-In Section~\ref{sec:toy_model}, we study the toy model of interacting growing piles of cubes, and obtain an explicit expression for its speed of growth.
-This result is of interest in its own right, but also explains the discrepancy between the numerical approximation for the speed of growth of the occupied area in the $\infty$-parent SLFV and the value initially conjectured.
+The rest of the paper is laid out as follows.
+In Section~\ref{sec:defn_slfv}, we define the $k$-parent and $\infty$-parent SLFV with elliptical reproduction events rigorously, introduce their dual processes, state the duality property which relates the SLFV to its dual process, and finally we propose an alternative construction of the SLFV processes which allows us to couple all $k$-parent SLFV ($k\in \{2,3,\ldots,+\infty\}$).
+In Section~\ref{sec:reformulation}, we use the duality relation obtained in Section~\ref{subsubsection:duality_relation} to reformulate Theorems~\ref{thm:speed_growth_infty_slfv} and \ref{thm:speed_growth_k_slfv} in terms of the dual processes of the $k$-parent SLFV.
+The proof of Theorem~\ref{thm:speed_growth_infty_slfv}, based on this reformulation, spans two sections.
+In Section~\ref{sec:lower_bound}, we show that the growth is \textit{at least} linear in time, and provide a lower bound on the speed of growth of the process.
+In Section~\ref{sec:upper_bound}, we use a comparison between the dual process and a first-passage percolation process to show that the growth is \textit{at most} linear in time.
+Combining the results from both sections yields Theorem~\ref{thm:speed_growth_infty_slfv}.
+In Section~\ref{sec:k-parent}, we use an analogous strategy to prove Theorem~\ref{thm:speed_growth_k_slfv}.
+Finally, in Section~\ref{sec:numerical_simulations} we use numerical simulations to approximate the growth speed of the area occupied by type~$1$ individuals, and we compare it to the lower bound obtained in Section~\ref{sec:lower_bound}.
+This bound was initially conjectured to be equal to (or at least a good approximation for) the growth speed, but the simulations show that the actual speed can be significantly higher.
+Moreover, they suggest that the growth is driven by ``spikes'' which occur at the front and then thicken in all directions.
+Providing a precise description of the impact of these fluctuations of the interface on the growth speed remains an open question.